Photo by Getty Images/JacobLund

 Equinor’s interest in harvesting the energy available in deeper waters, where winds are stronger, prompted the company to create a small-scale pilot park in the North Sea near Norway in 2009.
 Based on the data it drew from that experience, Equinor, in partnership with Masdar Clean Energy, launched Hywind in October 2017.
 According to the company, this wave of turbine technology has exceeded expectations since startup, operating at 65 percent of its capacity, compared with a traditional wind farm’s average of 45 to 60 percent.
 Equinor expects the park’s success to help make floating wind farms cost-competitive.

-Photo from Adobe Stock/Jeremy La Zelle
+Photo by Jeremy La Zelle

 A Threatened Refuge

 A single polar bear settles into snow alongside a burnt-orange barrel of oil, contrasting a vulnerable species with a symbol of the development that threatens it.
 So starts The Sacred Place Where Life Begins, a 25-minute documentary film by Jeremy Là Zelle and Kristin Gates.
 In 2018, the couple trekked through the Arctic National Wildlife Refuge to witness the longest land mammal migration in the world, that of the Porcupine caribou, and to learn about the region from members of the Gwich’in Nation, who live along the migration route and whose cultural traditions and food supplies are connected to the caribou.